 She was inducted into the National Academies of Practice and the Nursing Academy as a Distinguished Practitioner and Fellow in 2013 and the American Academy of Nursing as a fellow in 2017.

-Sharon Tucker, PhD, RN, PMHCNS-BC, FAAN is the Grayce Sills Endowed Professor in Psychiatric-Mental Health Nursing in the College of Nursing at The Ohio State University and Director for the Translational Research Core of the newly established Helene Fuld Heath Trust National Institute for Evidence-Based Practice (EBP).
+Sharon Tucker, PhD, RN, PMHCNS-BC, FAAN is the Grayce Sills Endowed Professor in Psychiatric-Mental Health Nursing in the College of Nursing at The Ohio State University and Director for the Implementation Science Core of the newly established Helene Fuld Heath Trust National Institute for Evidence-Based Practice (EBP).
 A board (ANCC) certified adult psychiatric mental health clinical nurse specialist and behavioral researcher, Dr. Tucker studies interventions to promote health and wellness, prevent disease, and reduce stress and risks among families, particularly among working mothers and children.
 Her interventions include environmental strategies, cognitive behavioral interventions, and motivational interviewing, which she teaches and studies.

 Dr. Tucker is a recognized expert in evidence-based practice (EBP), implementation science, and quality improvement.
 She served as director of research, EBP and quality for two Magnet-designated, large hospitals in academic medical centers (University of Iowa Hospitals and Clinics and Mayo Clinic) for 15 years prior to joining OSU in 2017.
 Research and EBP outcomes were recognized by the Magnet surveyors as exemplary for both hospitals.
 Dr. Tucker led her team at the University of Iowa (UI) Hospitals and Clinics in the writing of a successful competitive application for the prestigious Magnet Prize, which was awarded in 2014 for their legacy work in EBP.
 In partnership with the UI College of Nursing, they were also awarded recognitions for collaborative partnerships by the American Association of Colleges of Nursing in 2014 and the Midwest Nursing Research Society in 2017.